Ayymoose/PC-Lint-GUI/README.md

 ## Features

-* 32 and 64-bit release
+* 32/64-bit release
-* Supports old PC-Lint and newer PC-Lint Plus versions
+* Currently supports PC-Lint Plus versions only (see below)
-* Multithread support for PC-Lint (PC-Lint does not have the `-max_threads=n` option)
-* Basic code editor with syntax highlighting
+* Basic code editor with limited syntax highlighting
 * Tree view of lint output to navigate through
 * Message type filtering to filter out errors, warnings and informational messages
-* Lint various project solutions (Atmel Studio, Microchip Studio, Visual Studio etc)

-AS this project is in early development, there are quite a few bugs to be expected.
+As this project is in early development, there are quite a few bugs to be expected.
 Newer features to be implemented soon in no particular order

-* Complete syntax highlighting
+* Code editor complete syntax highlighting
 * Edit lint (.lnt) file; surpress/show lint messages etc
 * Lint message help on code numbers
+* Multithread support for old PC-Lint versions

 ## Building